graft-project/DesignDocuments/RFCs/[RFC-007-BER] Block Explorer redesign.md

 ### Story#4: As a SN owner I want to see AuthSampleList in the Blockchain Explorer  and want to have the ability to search my SN in the AuthSampleList

 4.1.
 Go to Blockchain Explorer: https://blockexplorer.graft.network/

 4.2 Block “AuthSample List” should be present after block “BB List”  with default info about AuthSample List in last block (pic.2,[5])

 4.3.
 Following info from AuthSample List  should displayed :

-Height
+   - Height
-Payment ID (for RTA TX)
+   - Payment ID (for RTA TX)
-Public ID
+   - Public ID
-Tier (0/1/2/3/4)
+   - Tier (0/1/2/3/4)
-StakeAmount
+   - StakeAmount
-StakeFirstValidBlock
+   - StakeFirstValidBlock
-StakeExpiringBlock
+   - StakeExpiringBlock

 4.4.
 By default I can see AuthSample List for the last block.

 4.5.
 Entering information into the field (pic.2[1]) and pressing the Search button I should see info about  SNs in the AuthSample List in the block  which I search

 4.6.
 Entering information into the field (pic.2[2]) and pressing the Search button I should see info about  SN  in the AuthSample List which I search

 4.7.
 Entering information into the fields (pic.2[1]) and (pic.2[2]) and pressing the Search button I should see info about  my SN  in the AuthSample List for the block which I search

 4.8.
-The public_ID in the AuthSample List should contain a link by clicking on which I can go to the new screen with SN`s details (pic.3).
+The public_ID in the AuthSample List should contain a link by clicking on which I can go to the new screen with SN's details (pic.3).

    4.8.1.
 By default, the screen displays information about the Supernode selected in the previous mode.

    4.8.2.
 Additional search is provided by SN public ID and block height.
 If no block height is specified, information is searched for the last SN Stake.

-3.9.3.
-The Transaction hash  in the Transaction list should contain a link by clicking on which I can go to the new screen with Tx`s details (pic.4).
+   4.8.3.
+The Transaction hash  in the Transaction list should contain a link by clicking on which I can go to the new screen with Tx's details (pic.4).

 ### Story#5: As a SN owner I want to see DisqList in the Blockchain Explorer  and want to have the ability to search my SN in the DisqList

 5.1.
 Go to Blockchain Explorer: https://blockexplorer.graft.network/

 5.2 Block “Disq List” should be present after block “AuthSample List”  with default info about Disq List in last block (pic.2,[6])

 5.3.
 Following info from Disq List  should displayed :

-Public ID
+   - Public ID
-StakeAmount
+   - StakeAmount
-Disq Tx hash
+   - Disq Tx hash
-RTA Tx hash (for  disq Tx #2)
+   - RTA Tx hash (for  disq Tx #2)
-StakeFirstValidBlock
+   - StakeFirstValidBlock
-StakeExpiringBlock
+   - StakeExpiringBlock
-Disq ExpiringBlock
+   - Disq ExpiringBlock
-Disq StartBlock
+   - Disq StartBlock

 5.4.
 By default I can see info about 11 SNs.
 For displaying more info I should press button “> more” on the end of Disq List.

 5.5.
 Default I can see Disq List for the last block.

 5.6.
 Entering information into the field (pic.2[1]) and pressing the Search button I should see info about  SNs in the DisqList in the block  which I search

 5.7.
 Entering information into the field (pic.2[2]) and pressing the Search button I should see info about  SN  in the DisqList which I search

 5.8.
 Entering information into the fields (pic.2[1]) and (pic.2[2]) and pressing the Search button I should see info about  my SN  in the DisqList for the block which I search

 5.9.
-The public_ID in the Disq List should contain a link by clicking on which I can go to the new screen with SN`s details (pic.3).
+The public_ID in the Disq List should contain a link by clicking on which I can go to the new screen with SN's details (pic.3).

    5.9.1.
-By default, the screen displays information about the Supernode selected in the previous mode.
+By default, the screen displays information about the Supernode selected in the previous mode

    5.9.2.
 Additional search is provided by SN public ID and block height.
-If no block height is specified, information is searched for the last SN Stake.
+If no block height is specified, information is searched for the last SN Stake

    5.9.3.
-The Transaction hash  in the Transaction list should contain a link by clicking on which I can go to the new screen with Tx`s details (pic.4).
+The Transaction hash  in the Transaction list should contain a link by clicking on which I can go to the new screen with Tx's details (pic.4)

 ### Story#6: As a Graft network user  I want to have the ability to see details of RTA  transactions

 6.1.
-Pressing  on the “Transaction hash” link I should go to the transaction detail Screen (pic.4) 6.2.
+Pressing  on the “Transaction hash” link I should go to the transaction detail Screen (pic.4)

+6.2.
 Additional info about RTA transaction is displayed in the “RTA info” tab (pic.4).

 6.3.
 Following RTA info is displayed:

-Height for AuthSampleList
+   - Height for AuthSampleList
-RTA payment_id
+   - RTA payment_id
-Info about SNs from AuthSampleList:
+   - Info about SNs from AuthSampleList:
-SN Public ID
+     - SN Public ID
-Is RTA Tx Signed by this SN
+     - Is RTA Tx Signed by this SN
-Tier
+     - Tier
-Stake Amount
+     - Stake Amount
-StakeFirstValidBlock
+     - StakeFirstValidBlock
-StakeExpiringBlock.
+     - StakeExpiringBlock.

 Pic.4